 North of Kailua-Kona and within Kaloko-Honokohau National Historic Park, ‘Alula Beach is a “blink and you’ll miss it” spot.
 The cute and cozy beach has a small crescent shoreline, whose turquoise shallow waters are a popular starting point for offshore divers.

 ‘Alula Beach is protected by immense rock walls.
 The lava rock dives over 45 feet into the water.
 This mitigates currents and waves, providing splendid swimming conditions.
 It also creates a natural home for the hundreds of colorful fish that live at ‘Alula Beach.
-Go snorkeling or venture further out where the marine life becomes even more magnificent.
+Go snorkeling or venture further out, where the marine life becomes even more magnificent.

 Kekaha Kai State Park

 If you want your pick of multiple beaches, head to Kekaha Kai State Park.
-Covering 1,600 acres of golden sand and sparkling blue waters, the state park is home to the aforementioned Maniniowali Beach and Makalawena Beach, along with Mahai’ula Beach Park.
+Covering 1,600 acres of golden sand and sparkling blue waters, the state park is home to Maniniowali Beach and Makalawena Beach, along with Mahai’ula Beach Park.

-All these amazing beaches are easy on the eyes and surrounded by lava fields that only serve to heighten their beauty.
+All these amazing beaches are easy on the eyes and are surrounded by lava fields that only serve to heighten their beauty.
 You can wander between each beach along the park’s several hiking trails.